Data handling with Pandas![link image 69](/icons/link.svg)

 , and 3

-are repeated because each dataframe has those indexes.
-To prevent this from happening, you need to use the ignore_index=True
+are repeated because each dataframe has those indices.
+To prevent this, you should use the parameter ignore_index=True

 dataframe = pd.concat([dataframe1, dataframe2, dataframe3], ignore_index=True)print(f"dataframe1:\n{dataframe1}")print(f"dataframe2:\n{dataframe2}")print(f"dataframe3:\n{dataframe3}")print(f"\ndataframe:\n{dataframe}")